john-yhmm/biz-suite/README.md

 BizSuite is an all-in-one app for managing key business operations seamlessly.

+## For developers
+- After cloning the project, you need to run `npm install` to install necessary packages.
+- Run `ng generate component <name>` to create your component files.
+- Then, add your component's route in `app.routes.ts` file
+- After that, add your page in `menu.component.html` file
+- And that's it.
+You can start writing your page.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

 ## Development server